Semisimplicity and weight-monodromy for fundamental groups: Weil--Deligne representations

 which is a Weil--Deligne representation with respect to the natural action of $\Weil_K$ and the induced monodromy operator $N$.
-One can check that this yields an isomorphic Weil--Deligne representation to that constructed earlier. \dtodo{precise reference?} \end{example}
+This construction yields an isomorphic Weil--Deligne representation to that constructed earlier, depending only on the choice of $t$.
+Specifically, if we choose $x$ to be an eigenvector for the chosen Frobenius $\varphi_K$ (of eigenvalue $q$), then the map $\B_{\st,\ell}\twoheadrightarrow\BQ_\ell$ sending $x$ to $0$ induces an isomorphism $\D_\pst(V)\isoarrow V$ of Weil--Deligne representations. \end{example}